belibug/ModuleTools/README.md

 Install-Module -Name ModuleTools
 ```

-> Note: ModuleTolls is still in early devleopment phase and lot of changes are expected.
+> Note: ModuleTolls is still in early development phase and lot of changes are expected.
 Please read through [ChangeLog](/CHANGELOG.md) for all updates.

 ## 🧵 Design